 Here are three suggestions for the individual filer that could help reduce your taxable income, and therefore your tax bill.

 1. Maximize your deductions.

-The Tax Cuts and Jobs Act brought about many changes to the filing of the 2018 tax returns.
-One set of changes has severely limited the number of deductions that will be available to most Americans.
-Further, the increased standard deduction reduces the incentive for many filers to itemize.
+We are still reacting to the changes that the Tax Cuts and Jobs Act enacted with the 2018 tax returns.
+One set of changes has severely limited the number of deductions that are available to most Americans.
+Also, the increased standard deduction reduces the incentive for many filers to itemize.
 However, there are many popular tax deductions still available, some with significant changes.
-Become familiar with these changes and ask your CPA or tax consultant to help you find the full range of tax advantages available to you.
+In the second year of the new tax law, you should be more familiar with these changes.
+But it is important to ask your CPA or tax consultant to help you find the full range of tax advantages available to you.

 2. Maximize contributions to your retirement accounts.

 Perhaps the most effective way to reduce your taxable income is to contribute as much as possible to tax-deferred retirement accounts.
 Did you take full advantage of the contribution limits for 2018?
 If not, make sure to do so for 2019.

 - If you have a 401(k) or similar retirement plan at work, you could defer as much as $19,000 into your 2019 account, and if you're 50 or older, this limit increased to $26,000.